Verifying the validity of digital signatures

 Below are three methods you can use to validate digitally signed documents (including the XAdES-based signatures and PAdES-based seals).

-1. Verifying digital signatures via a PDF reader
+1. Verifying the validity of digital signatures via a PDF reader

 Seal of the document

-For documents signed via Penneo, the seal is a qualified electronic seal issued by Intesi Group, an EU Qualified Trust Service Provider certified under eIDAS standards.
+For documents signed via Penneo Sign, the seal is a qualified electronic seal issued by Intesi Group, a Qualified Trust Service Provider (QTSP) listed on the EU Trust List.

-The seal guarantees the probative value of the document.
+The seal ensures the probative value of the document.
 If the document is not legally valid, the bar will show the following text: Certification by Penneo A/S is invalid.

 This ensures that the document never loses its legal reliability, as the complete self-contained PDF file contains everything you need to verify the signatures’ validity and remain valid for long periods.
 At the same time, the PDF file can be copied, stored, and distributed as a simple electronic file.